kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 cluster startup, the health check will only block on the local api servers (built-ins and CRDs) to have their discovery ready.
-For api servers that have not been aggregated, their group-versions will be published with an empty resource list and a null value for `lastContacted` to indicate that they have not synced yet.
+For api servers that have not been aggregated, their group-versions will be published with an empty resource list and a `Stale` for `Freshness` to indicate that they have not synced yet.

 ### Client